 Your January Garden

-The New Year is here!
+The New year is here!
 It is still the heart of winter, but this is a perfect time to plan your garden for the spring ahead.
-There are a small number of seeds and plants that can be sown, both in the greenhouse and in the ground if frost allows.
-There is also plenty to enjoy on short strolls round the garden, including the arrival of the very first snowdrops.
+There are a small number of seeds that can be sown in the greenhouse and winter vegetables to harvest.
+There is also plenty to be enjoyed during short strolls around the garden - including the arrival of the very first snowdrops.

-Read our guide to January gardening jobs to find out what to do now, what to plant this month and helpful gardening tips from our Hillier experts to keep your garden at its best.
+Read our guide to the January garden and discover what enjoyable activities to bet getting on with now and helpful gardening tips from our Hillier experts to keep your garden at its best.

 What to Enjoy Now

-Galanthus nivalis (Snowdrops).
-Occasionally emerge as early as late December.
+Galanthus nivalis (snowdrops) can emerge as early as late December.

 Gardening is as much about appreciating the beautiful now as planning and planting for the future.
 Enjoy these plants in your garden and home this month: